Planning-Inspectorate/appeal-planning-decision/infrastructure/clusters/README.md

-# Environments
+# Clusters

-These describe the environments that exist in the Azure infrastructure
+These describe the clusters that exist in the Azure infrastructure

 ## Terraform Variable Files

-> New environments will need to be added to the `jobs.provision.strategy.matrix`
+> New clusters will need to be added to the `jobs.provision.strategy.matrix`
 > in the `.github/workflows/infra-environments.yml` file.

 These are Terraform variable files (`<environment>.tfvars`) that work with the environment infrastructure in `/infrastructure/environments`.
-These are designed to represent one environment per file - nominally, we're expecting to have `dev.tfvars`, `staging.tfvars` and `prod.tfvars` but there are no constraints on naming convention.
+These are designed to represent one cluster per file - nominally, we're expecting to have `dev.tfvars`, `staging.tfvars` and `prod.tfvars` but there are no constraints on naming convention.